flaf/miscellaneous/puppet/modules/unix_accounts/README.md

 the default type is `ssh-rsa`.
 The key `ssh_public_keys` is optional and its default value is `{}`.

+The value of the key `email` is a string or `undef`.
+This key is optional and its default value is `undef`.
+Currently, this key is absolutely not used by the defined resource `unix_accounts::user` and by all the module.

+The value of the key `extra_info` is a hash.
+This key is optional and its default value is `{}`.
+Currently, this key is absolutely not used by the defined resource `unix_account::user` and by all the module.
+But it can be useful to put some data which can be used by another modules in a role class, for instance.

 # Usage of the module